 => Discover the 7 Top Museums to visit in Siena

 Nothing can prepare you for what you’ll find inside.
-The striking black and white columns.
+The striking black and white striped columns.
 The gold stars that float above you in blue vaults.
 The profusion of statues, from Donatello to Michelangelo to Bernini.
 It turns ancient art into a visceral experience.

 Highlights include the marble pulpit, a sculptural masterpiece by Nicola Pisano, and the Piccolomini Library whose walls are decorated with the magnificent fresco cycle by Pinturicchio.

 Siena Cathedral’s inlaid marble floor was a grand project that was realised between the 14th and 18th centuries.
-In the words of Vasari, it is “the most beautiful, largest and most magnificent that ever was made”.
+In the words of Giorgio Vasari, it is “the most beautiful, largest and most magnificent that ever was made”.

 Today however much of this treasure remains hidden from view.
 The mosaic panels in the nave and aisles are usually visible.
 However the other, more precious mosaics, spend most of the year covered by protective flooring, as they are located right underneath where people sit for mass.
 The coverings are only removed during special occasions, usually after the Palio – from late August to October.